Investing

 The call option allows you to buy a particular stock.
 However, the put option is used when selling a stock.

 There are many benefits of understanding how options chains work.
-Firstly, it helps you to understand all options to any underlying asset.
+Firstly, it helps you to understand all options for any underlying asset.
 I feel that you must know how to read option chains to make informed stock trading decisions.

-You will then find it easier to extract essential insights and track the probable future movements of stocks.
+You will then find it easier to extract essential insights and track the probable future movements of stocks

 Experts also say that knowledge of option chains helps you evaluate the depth and liquidity of any option contract.